 \section{Abstract}

-In this work, we analyze vanishing cycles of Feynman loop integrals by means of the Mayer-Vietoris spectral sequence.
-A complete classification of possible vanishing geometries are obtained.
-We employ this result for establishing an asymptotic expansion for the loop integrals near their singularity locus, then give explicit formulas for the coefficients of such an expansion.
-The further development of this framework may potentially lead to exact calculations of one- and two-loop Feynman diagrams, as well as other next-to-leading and higher-order diagrams, in studies of radiative corrections for upcoming lepton-hadron scattering experiments.
+In this work, we analyze the vanishing cycles of Feynman loop integrals by the means of the Mayer--Vietoris spectral sequence.
+A complete classification of possible vanishing geometries is obtained.
+We use this result for establishing an asymptotic expansion for the loop integrals near their singularity locus and then give explicit formulas for the coefficients of such an expansion.
+Further development of this framework may potentially lead to exact calculations of one- and two-loop Feynman diagrams, as well as other next-to-leading and higher-order diagrams, in studies of radiative corrections for upcoming lepton--hadron scattering experiments.